Unbalanced Optimal Transport as Sparse Convex Regression: Model, Algorithm and Acceleration using Safe Screening

 Notably, one of the interesting contributions in [3] is the “Shift Projection” which removes the degeneracy in the so-called “Residuals Scaling”

-when there are some entry of cc close to 00.
+when there are some entry of close to .

 4. Conclusion